 Ways to Power a Project

-- AC to DC power supplies (like a computer or laptop would use)
+- AC to DC Wall Adapter (like a computer or laptop would use)

 The answer to this question largely depends on your project specific requirements.

 If you're starting off with the SparkFun Inventor's Kit or another basic development board, you will likely just need a USB cable.
 The Arduino Uno is an example that requires only a USB A to B cable to supply the power to run the example circuits in the kit.
 Here are a few USB cables from our catalog to power your project from a USB port.

 Variable DC Benchtop Power Supply

 If you're in the business of building projects and testing circuits regularly, acquiring a variable DC bench power supply is highly recommended.
 This will allow you to set the voltage to a specific value depending on what you need for your project.
 It also buys you some protection as you can set a maximum current allowed.
 Then, if there is a short circuit in your project, the bench supply will shut down hopefully preventing harm to some components in your project.